-On the Health Science Campus - If you would like to schedule a class, please contact the Health Science Reference Librarians at (419) 383-4218.
+If you would like to schedule a class, please contact your subject-specific librarian.

 The Academic Support offers a wide range of services and products to support instruction.
 They are responsible for classroom audio-visual equipment across campus, instructional graphics, web design, poster sessions, power point presentations, slides, lamination, photography and photo finishing.
 The Academic Support website will allow you to schedule your classroom or graphical needs, as well as provide tutorials on equipment and mediated classrooms or call (419) 530-2656.
 The staff are happy to work with you on an individual basis to show you how the equipment works in the classrooms where you will be teaching.